EarthDollar/EarthDollar/README.md

-Maplecoin integration/staging tree
+EarthDollar integration/staging tree
 ================================

 http://www.MapleCoin.info

-Copyright (c) 2009-2013 Bitcoin Developers

 Copyright (c) 2011 Litecoin Developers

 Copyright (c) 2014 Maplecoin Developers

+Copyright (c) 2014 EarthDollar Developers

-What is Maplecoin?
+What is EarthDollar?
 ----------------

-Maplecoin is a fork of Litecoin using scrypt as a proof-of-work algorithm.
+EarthDollar is a fork of MapleCoin using scrypt as a proof-of-work algorithm.

  - 2 minute block targets
  - subsidy halves in 241k blocks (~1 year)
- - ~2.4 billion total coins
+ - ~1.2 billion total coins
  - 5000 coins per block
- - 2016 blocks to retarget difficulty
+ - 4 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Maplecoin client sofware, see http://www.MapleCoin.info
+For more information, as well as an immediately useable, binary version of the Maplecoin client sofware, see http://www.EarthDollar.com

 License
 -------